josh-barback/Beiwe/beiwetools/README.md

 #### Limitations & Cautions
 This sub-package does not parse branching logic settings used for conditional delivery of tracking survey items.
 Use `TrackingQuestion.logic` to view a question's logic configuration.

 Note that only tracking surveys and audio surveys are represented by dedicated classes.
-Other survey types (e.g. image surveys) are represented with the generic BeiweSurvey class.
+Other survey types (e.g. image surveys) are represented with the generic `BeiweSurvey` class.

 Lastly, note that comparison of `configread` objects is intended to be somewhat flexible.
-This is to accommodate the possibility that the same study configuration may be serialized in different formats.
+This is to accommodate the possibility that the same study configuration may be duplicated or serialized in different formats.
 Therefore, some caution should be used when checking equality.

 ___